 Victory for the Greens is a major coup for the party, which campaigned on a platform of “Stop Islamophobia” and “Stop Reform”.
 Nigel Farage's populists had at one stage looked likely to capitalise on Labour's poor polling performance across the country.

-Opinion polls prior to voting reinforced the fracturing of British politics, with the centre imploding and voters moving to the far left or right.
+Opinion polls before voting reinforced the fracturing of British politics, with the centre imploding and voters moving to the far left or right.
 It was thought tactical voting by those anxious to keep Reform out of power would substantially influence the result – and that appears to have been the case.

 Ms Spencer, a 34-year-old councillor and plumber, hinged her campaign on an appeal to the constituency's large Pakistani community, distributing leaflets in Urdu showing her in front of a mosque wearing a keffiyeh and urging voters to “make Labour pay”.
 The leaflet also featured newspaper headlines showing the proposal by Reform to ban visas for Pakistani migrants.